-- (a) Employees who have commenced their annual vacation shall not be called back to work, except in cases of extreme emergency. - (b) When, during any vacation period, an employee is recalled to duty, he/she shall be reimbursed for all reasonable expenses incurred thereby by himself/herself, in proceeding to his/her place of duty and in returning to the place from which he/she was recalled upon resumption of vacation, upon submission of receipts to the Employer. - (c) Time necessary for travel in returning to his/her place of duty and returning again to the place from which he/she was recalled shall not be counted against his/her remaining vacation time.
+- (a) Employees who have commenced their annual vacation shall not be called back to work, except in cases of extreme emergency. - (b) When, during any vacation period, an employee is recalled to duty, they shall be reimbursed for all reasonable expenses in proceeding to their place of duty and in returning to the place from which they were recalled upon resumption of vacation, upon submission of receipts to the Employer. - (c) Time necessary for travel in returning to their place of duty and returning again to the place from which they were recalled shall not be counted against their remaining vacation time.